-Glass aquariums and wire cages are the best types of cage for mice.
+Glass aquariums and wire cages are the best types of cages for mice.
 Aquariums will need a tight-fitting mesh lid and lots of furnishing supplied for climbing and playing.
 It is also important to remember that ammonia and other fumes will build up faster in an aquarium or plastic sided cage than in a wire cage.
-As long as the lid is tight fitting, they are pretty much escape-proof and have the added advantage of allowing a deep layer of bedding that the mice cannot spread all over your floor.

-Wire cages with horizontal bars are nice because they provide lots of climbing opportunity on the sides of the cage, and it is easier to fix furnishings, platforms, and toys to the sides of the cage.
-The most important thing is to make sure the bars are not too narrowly spaced so that the mice can escape (or get stuck trying to escape) and that the doors are placed to allow easy access to the entire cage for when you need to catch the mice.
-Wire cages marketed for mice are generally quite small, so larger hamster cages or even bird cages are preferable, but ideally, the bar spacing should be 1/4 inch.
-Do not underestimate how small of a space a mouse can squeeze through.
+Wire cages with horizontal bars are nice because they provide lots of climbing opportunity on the sides of the cage, and it is easier to affix furnishings, platforms, and toys to the sides of the cage.
+Make sure the bars are not too narrowly spaced so that the mice can escape (or get stuck trying to escape) and that the doors are placed to allow easy access to the entire cage for when you need to catch the mice.
 Avoid using cages with wire mesh floors—solid flooring is a lot easier on the mice's feet.

 The modular plastic cages meant for hamsters are actually well suited to the mouse size and activity level but are difficult to clean, are sometimes poorly ventilated, and a determined mouse could chew right through the plastic.